Antichiral states in twisted graphene multilayers: Conclusions

 \section{Conclusions}

-To summarize, we put forward a procedure to create anti-chiral states in graphene multilayer systems, by combining magnetic fields and interlayer bias.
-In particular, we have demonstrated that a twisted graphene/(hBN)$_2$/graphene heterostructure at 0.2 degrees rotation will show anti-chiral states for in-plane magnetic fields of 8 T. This fundamental idea consists of engineering a system hosting two Dirac points that can be shifted in energy by means of an interlayer bias.
-This is achieved by shifting the Dirac cones by an in-plane magnetic field, with the regime being reached when the in-plane magnetic flux is comparable with the moir\'e length.
-Besides a realistic van der Waals solid-state realization, we have proposed also a minimal system consisting of aligned graphene honeycomb lattices in which anti-chiral states can be created.
+To summarize, we put forward a procedure to create antichiral states in graphene multilayer systems, by combining magnetic fields and interlayer bias.
+In particular, we have demonstrated that a twisted graphene/(hBN)$_2$/graphene heterostructure at 0.2$^{\circ}$ rotation will show antichiral states for in-plane magnetic fields of 8 T. This fundamental idea consists of engineering a system hosting two Dirac points that can be shifted in energy by means of an interlayer bias.
+This is achieved by shifting the Dirac cones by an in-plane magnetic field, with the regime being reached when the in-plane magnetic flux is comparable to the moir\'e length.
+Besides a realistic van der Waals solid-state realization, we have also proposed a minimal system consisting of aligned graphene honeycomb lattices in which antichiral states can be created.
 Such a minimal scheme can be exploited in cold atom gases and engineered quantum systems.
-Our work therefore marks a promising step towards the realization and engineering of these special anti-chiral states, providing a stepping stone towards further studies in anti-chiral metals.
+Our work therefore marks a promising step towards the realization and engineering of these special antichiral states, providing a stepping stone towards further studies in antichiral metals.